tchapeaux/improv-barillet-editor/README.md

 This project is intended for improv shows of the "Match" format (popular in the French-speaking world).In these shows, the referee prepares a "barillet" containing themes that will be drawn at random and played by the participants.

-This tool allows the referee to prepare the barillet in advance and in the correct format, then to export it in PDF format.
+This tool allows the referee to prepare the barillet in advance and in the correct format, then to export it as PDF.

 # Use it